Ultimate Guide to Visiting Zion National Park

 The 12-mile switchback scenic highway takes you through some of Zion’s most impressive landscapes and allows you to explore the east side of the park full of checker board mesas, hoodoos and other unique geological features.

-It’s also the best chance you have of spotting Zion’s big horn sheep which roam the area.
 Thanks to their split hooves and amazing balance, these impressive animals can stand on ledges only 2-inches wide, jump 20 feet at a time and scale up rocky mountain slopes and outcrops at up to 15 mph.

 Previous